Scenic Charge Artist

 • Supervise Paint Staff and assigned Interns.

-• Keep abreast of paint progress and inform the Technical Director of any potential conflicts.
+• Monitor paint progress and inform the Technical Director of any potential conflicts.

 • Coordinate with Technical Director and Production Center Coordinator in regard to completed scenic elements that are ready to be transported to the rehearsal hall and theatre.

-• Appropriately prep scenic surfaces for durability and aesthetic, including filling holes, sanding, priming, and coating foam.
+• Appropriately prep scenic surfaces for durability and aesthetics, including filling holes, sanding, priming, and coating foam.

 • Create and apply a variety of three-dimensional textures, such as raised wood grains.